 - Tax - property tax charged at the municipal level.
 You can find the exact amount on the website of the county where the house is located, or get it from your real estate agent.

-- Insurance - protection for your property in case of fire, lightning, break-in, flooding, random acts of God, etc. Most often, it is not required by law, yet demanded by the lender.
+- Insurance - protection for your property in case of fire, lightning, break-in, flooding, etc. Most often, it is not required by law, yet demanded by the lender.

-Taking all of these into account, the PITI mortgage calculator gives you an accurate idea of your loan's monthly repayments.
+Taking all of these into account, the PITI mortgage calculator gives you an accurate idea of your loan's monthly payments.

 Why does PITI matter?